jimwei0620/MediaTracker-Java-Desktop-Application-/README.md

 As a user, I want to...

-- add a movie/show to my watched list
-- add a movie/show to my to watch list
+- add a movie/show to a list
-- view the list of shows on my watched list
-- view the list of shows on my to watch list
+- view the list of shows on my list
-- delete a movie/show to my watched list
-- delete a movie/show to my to watch list
+- delete a movie/show on my list
-- add a movie/show to my watched list through to watch list
+- set a movie/show to watched or not watched
+- change the name of the list
+- change the name of the movie/shows